Skip to main content

 Inputs

-• Fluid preset (density) or manual density (kg/m^3).
+• Fluid preset (density) or a custom density (kg/m^3).

-• Head H (m).
+• Head H (m of fluid).

 • Pump efficiency eta_pump (per cent).

-• Optional motor efficiency eta_motor (per cent).
+• Optional motor efficiency eta_motor (per cent), to add the electrical power.

 Outputs

-• Hydraulic power (kW).
+• Hydraulic power.

-• Shaft power (kW).
+• Shaft power.

 Worked example